FeiLiuEM/RoseTTAFold-local-server/README.md

 I.R.
 Humphreys, J. Pei, M. Baek, A. Krishnakumar, et al, Computed structures of core eukaryotic protein complexes, Science (2021).

+## License

+The license of the project is MPL-2.0.

 ## Screenshot